 Planning is crucial.
 Knowing when there will be highs and lows in cash in your business, is essential to survival.
 Failure to plan can lead to spending money at the wrong time which could result in your business running out of cash.
-You will then fall at the mercy of your suppliers as to what steps they take to recover money owed and whether you can source the supplies you need to continue to trade.
+You will then fall at the mercy of your suppliers as to what steps they take to recover money you owe them and whether you can source the supplies you need to continue to trade.

 Cash flow forecasts needn’t be complicated or difficult.
 The more accurate and detailed the better when it comes to getting into the detail.
 However, even a brief and easy to understand one page forecast is better than none at all.
 Ideally, you want to produce monthly / quarterly forecasts (short term), yearly forecasts (medium term) and several year forecasts (long term).

 It is impossible to be entirely accurate and some speculation is needed when inserting the figures.
 Forecasting when customers will pay is particularly difficult as it is something out of your control.
 It is best to keep the figures used realistic.
 Overly optimistic figures will create an unrealistic view and likely lead to disappointment.